kkchandi/Summer2022/mindfulness_practices/readme.md

 <details><summary>Other Exercises</summary>
 <p>

-<u>This Moment Is Your Life (and So Is This One): A Fun and Easy Guide to Mindfulness, Meditation, and Yoga</u> is a wonderful, visually appealing book that provides a hands-on guide to meditation, mindfulness, and yoga.
+[This Moment Is Your Life (and So Is This One): A Fun and Easy Guide to Mindfulness, Meditation, and Yoga](https://www.barnesandnoble.com/w/this-moment-is-your-life-mariam-gates/1127023742) is a wonderful, visually appealing book that provides a hands-on guide to meditation, mindfulness, and yoga.
 Below, I've included some of my favorite exercises from the book.

 </p>
 </details>